nestjstools/messaging-nats-extension/README.md

 ---

+> **Note:** NATS supports many configurations for streams, consumers, and subjects.
+If this setup doesn’t fit your specific use case, you can create your own custom NATS channel — this package and repository provide base classes that you can fork and modify to suit your needs.

 ### Real world working example with RabbitMQ & Redis - but might be helpful to understand how it works
 https://github.com/nestjstools/messaging-rabbitmq-example